AlwaysXu/Hello-world/README.md

 # Hello-world
-\nfor practice
-\nI am a student just learning C and C++ recently.
+I am a student just learning C and C++ recently.
-\nAnd this is my first time to use GitHub.
+And this is my first time to use GitHub.
-\nThanks for reading!
+Thanks for reading!